shashwat1002/shor_algo/qft.md

 $$
 \alpha'_j  =
 \begin{cases}
-    \sqrt{\frac{r}{N}} & j = 0 \mod {r} \\
+    \sqrt{\frac{r}{N}} & j \equiv 0 \mod {r} \\
     0 & \text{ otherwise}
 \end{cases}
 $$

-we can say that the new vector is basically the old vector shifted by an offset of $a_0$.
+is basically the old vector shifted by an offset of $a_0$.
 We know from the previous proven property that the only difference in the output will be that of relative phases.

-This implies that all the rows that would be $0$ in the output of the old vector will continue to be $0$ and the same stands for the non-zerp values.
+This implies that all the rows that would be $0$ in the output of the old vector will continue to be $0$ and the same stands for the non-zero values.
 This means that the output of both the vectors will have the same periodicity.
+% more clarification needed

 So if we prove our claim for the output of the second vector, we will have proved it for the first vector as well.